jackton1/Using-Bump-version-python-project/README.md

 The script provides a detailed output of the files changed and the expected commit message which can be modified by changing the `.bumpversiontemplate.cfg` file.

-All new templates are created using the `.bumpversiontemplate.cfg` so changes made to the file will reflect in a projects you use this script.
+All new templates are created using the `.bumpversiontemplate.cfg` so changes made to the file will reflect in all projects you use the script.

 ## Install: